lbensaad/quran-checksum/README.md

 *What's your take?
 Coincidence, ancient mathematical genius, or something else entirely?*

 ## Data
-To verify it yourself, here are verse counts for each chapter: 7 for chapter 1, 286 for chapter 2, 200 for chapter 3 etc.:
+To verify it, using Excel or other tools, here are verse counts for each chapter: 7 for chapter 1, 286 for chapter 2, 200 for chapter 3 etc.:

 7, 286, 200, 176, 120, 165, 206, 75, 129, 109, 123, 111, 43, 52, 99, 128, 111, 110, 98, 135, 112, 78, 118, 64, 77, 227, 93, 88, 69, 60, 34, 30, 73, 54, 45, 83, 182, 88, 75, 85, 54, 53, 89, 59, 37, 35, 38, 29, 18, 45, 60, 49, 62, 55, 78, 96, 29, 22, 24, 13, 14, 11, 11, 18, 12, 12, 30, 52, 52, 44, 28, 28, 20, 56, 40, 31, 50, 40, 46, 42, 29, 19, 36, 25, 22, 17, 19, 26, 30, 20, 15, 21, 11, 8, 8, 19, 5, 8, 8, 11, 11, 8, 3, 9, 5, 4, 7, 3, 6, 3, 5, 4, 5, 6